Larry Fink (photographer)

-Larry Fink (born March 11, 1941) is an American photographer best known for his black-and-white images of people at parties and in other social situations.
+Laurence Bruce Fink (March 11, 1941 – November 25, 2023) was an American photographer and educator, best known for his black-and-white images of people at parties and in other social situations.

-Life and career
+Early life and education

-Fink was born in 1941 in Brooklyn, New York.
-His father, Bernard Fink, was a lawyer, and mother, Sylvia Caplan Fink, was an anti-nuclear weapon activist and an elder rights activist for the Gray Panthers.
-His younger sister was noted lawyer Elizabeth Fink (1945–2015).
-He grew up in a politically conscious household and has described himself as "a Marxist from Long Island."
-He studied at the New School for Social Research in New York City, where photographer Lisette Model was one of his teachers and encouraged his work.
+Laurence Bruce Fink was born to a Jewish family in Brooklyn, New York, on March 11, 1941.
+The family moved to West Hempstead, New York when Fink was thirteen.
+His father, Bernard Fink, was a lawyer, and his mother, Sylvia Caplan Fink, was an anti-nuclear weapons activist and an elder rights activist for the Gray Panthers.
+He grew up in a politically conscious household and described himself as "a Marxist from Long Island."
+His younger sister Elizabeth Fink (1945–2015) was a lawyer.

-He has been on the faculty of Bard College since 1986.
-Earlier he taught at other institutions including the Yale University School of Art (1977–1978), Cooper Union School of Art and Architecture (1978–1983), Parsons School of Design, and New York University.

-Larry Fink left his longtime photography agency Bill Charles Represents on May 23, 2012.
+Fink studied at the New School for Social Research in New York City, where photographer Lisette Model was one of his teachers and encouraged his work.

 Works

 Fink's best-known work is Social Graces, a series of photographs he produced in the 1970s that depicted and contrasted wealthy Manhattanites at fashionable clubs and social events alongside working-class people from rural Pennsylvania participating in events such as high school graduations.
 Social Graces was the subject of a solo exhibition at the Museum of Modern Art in 1979 and was published in book form in 1984.
 A New York Times reviewer described the series as exploring social class by comparing "two radically divergent worlds", while accomplishing "one of the things that straight photography does best: provid[ing] excruciatingly intimate glimpses of real people and their all-too-fallibly-human lives."

-In 2001, for an assignment from The New York Times Magazine, Fink created a series of satirical color images of President George W. Bush and his cabinet (portrayed by stand-ins) in scenes of decadent revelry modeled on paintings by Weimar-era painters Max Beckmann, Otto Dix and George Grosz.
-The planned publication of the series was canceled after the September 11 attacks, but was displayed in the summer of 2004 at the PowerHouse Gallery in New York, in a show titled "The Forbidden Pictures: A Political Tableau."
+In 2001, for an assignment from The New York Times Magazine, Fink created a series of satirical color images of President George W. Bush and his cabinet (portrayed by stand-ins) in scenes of decadent revelry modeled on paintings by Weimar-era painters Max Beckmann, Otto Dix, and George Grosz.
+The planned publication of the series was canceled after the September 11 attacks, but was displayed in the summer of 2004 at the PowerHouse Gallery in New York City, in a show titled The Forbidden Pictures: A Political Tableau.

+Teaching career

+Fink taught at Bard College from 1988 to 2017.
+He had previously taught at other institutions including the Yale University School of Art (1977–1978), Cooper Union School of Art and Architecture (1978–1983), Parsons School of Design, and New York University.

+Personal life and family

+In 1969 Fink married artist Joan Snyder.
+Around this time, they moved from New York to Martins Creek, Pennsylvania.
+They had a daughter, Molly Snyder-Fink, and divorced in 1985.
+He was later married to Pia Staniek, with this marriage also ending in divorce.
+In 2000, he married Martha Posner.

+Fink died from complications of kidney disease and Alzheimer's disease at his home on November 25, 2023, at the age of 82.